diogoparente/dynamic-mfs/README.md

 ### Examples

-Each proposal for solving this approach will be documented inside each `README.md` under the `/examples` folder with instructions and documentation.
+Each proposal for solving this approach should be documented inside each project in the `README.md` file folder with instructions and documentation.

 You can find the template to follow in `README_TEMPLATE.md`